zcemys1/comp0034-tutorials/activities/week7/7-1-introduction.md

 You do not have to use SQLAlchemy in a Flask app, however it is a commonly used approach and is included in the course to give you experience of another way to access a database and experience of coding with Python classes.

-This week's activities are likely to take longer than 2 hours.
+This week's activities are likely to take longer than 2 hours to complete.

 If you prefer to continue using `sqlite3`, skip to activity 7.7.